jhorey/ferry/docs/sources/alternative.rst

     Dockerfile

 The `make.sh` is a simple shell script containing the instructions for actually building and using the `Dockerfile`.
+Before running it, we will need to set the directory where all the Ferry images will reside (otherwise Ferry won't retain any state).
 Run it like this:

 .. code-block:: bash

+    $ export FERRY_DIR=/tmp/ferry-images
     $ ./make.sh install

 This will first build an image called `ferry/ferry-server`.
 Afterwards it will